ayking/LCJG-Data-Engineer-Test/README.md

   - You can read the csv data directly

-- Create analysis table for order detail with customer and product information.
+- Create analysis table for customer

-  - orderDate
-  - productCode
-  - quantifyQordered
-  - priceEach
-  - orderineNumber
-  - productName
-  - productDescription
-  - productScale
   - customerNumber
   - customerName
   - phone